ashutoshbr/DesignPatternsPy/README.md

 Composite is a **structural design pattern** that lets you compose objects into tree structures and then work with these structures as if they were individual objects.

+## Mixin
+A class which has no purpose on its own.
+It needs to be mixed in with another class to add functionality to that class.
+Multiple inheritance is used to achieve mixins in python.